Chewbakkah/team-generator/README.md

 The goal of this project is to use Node to generate intake information about a team's structure and export an HTML file containing that info.
 ## Project-Installation-Instructions
   The user will need to have node.js installed.
 The user will need to run "npm install" to download the inquirer package and the jest package.
+## Testing
+  Testing is handled by jest.
+There are 3 tests instead of the suggested 4.
+Employee isn't needed as a test because it is reqired by all three of the other tests.
+If the other three pass then that proves the employee constructor works.
 ## Project-Usage-Instructions
   Install the inquirer package.
 Launch in command line with node app.js and follow instructions.
   The final files will be found in the dist folder.